RUSRUSHB/EE315-24-Project/README.md

 This project simulates a simple local area network communication using Python.
 We provide a `skeleton` file for you.
 The latest version will be provided at [GitHub](https://github.com/ensomnia16/EE315-24-Proj).
 Please follow the site to keep up-to-date.

+## Timeline and Presentation

+- Task 1&2 are due at *Tuesday, 10:20 at 16th week*.
+- For Task 1&2, you should upload your code file that coutains no other external libraries.
+Only two `skeleton.py` files are required.
+- Task 3 is due at *Thursday, 8:00 at 16th week.*
+- For Task 3, a prensentation of function is required at lab course.
+You have 2 minutes to demonstrate your functions, and how you implement them.

 ##  40 Points Task 1: A Bus Implementation

 In this task, you are required to implement a `bus` LAN.